PDLT-University-of-York/test-split-site/docs/other-tools/padlet-discussion-alternative.md

 ---
 tags:
-    - Foundation
-    - Teaching
+    - Communication
-    - Ultra
+    - Interactive content
-    - Padlet
+    - Other tools
 ---

 # Using Padlet as an alternative to Ultra discussion boards